 The sunflower seeds are a wonderful source of vitamin E, many essential minerals, monounsaturated fats and protein.
 The pumpkin seeds super-charge this recipe with zinc and the sesame seeds with calcium.
 The chia seeds are a balanced blend of fibre, essential omega-3 fatty acids, protein and many phytonutrients.
 The principle medium chain fatty acids in coconut, lauric and capric acid, are anti-inflammatory and support immune and digestive health.
 The cacao adds antioxidants galore and the cinnamon stabilises blood sugars for a sustained energy release!

 Soak and dehydrate your seeds to make them more digestible and nutritious.
 Otherwise use lightly toasted seeds for a nuttier result.

 - 150 g mixed seeds (approx. 1 cup) ground (140g pumpkin and/or sunflower seeds plus 1 tablespoon chia seeds and 1 tablespoon linseed)

-- 20 g (2 tablespoons) chia or flax seeds, ground
+- 20 g chia seeds (2 tablespoons) ground

 - 80 g desiccated coconut (1 cup)